 Scholarships are an excellent resource for students seeking help with the cost of their education while reducing the dependence on loans to cover educational expenses.
 Students are encouraged to apply for available Berkeley Haas scholarships for MFE students within the admissions application.

 In general, there are two types of scholarships: institutional scholarships from Haas and outside scholarships from other organizations.
-This section and subpages contain information on both types of scholarships, as well as resources to help locate other funding opportunities.
+This section contains information on both types of scholarships, as well as resources to help locate and research possible funding opportunities.

 Scholarship Application Deadlines

 The scholarship application deadlines are aligned with the admission application deadlines for each round and will vary from year to year.
 We strongly encourage prospective students, for whom scholarships are a major decision factor, to apply for admission sooner rather than later.
 In addition, all candidates will be considered for a partial-tuition Merit Scholarship.
 There is no application required and typically the merit scholarship will be offered at the time the admissions decision is made.
 For more information regarding the application process including deadlines, please contact MFE Admissions.

 This fund, launched in 2012, was developed in memory of Arthur who was a student in the MFE program, but who passed away unexpectedly in February 2012, just before graduation.